Osteosarcoma Study Participants Needed

 • It is important to note that at this early stage, participation in this study will not provide any treatment for your dog at this time.
 Providing consent for sharing a portion of your dog’s tumor will not provide a new therapy for your dog but it will help us learn how we might be able to attack these tumors more effectively and might help dogs in the future with this disease.
 This is a very early pilot study to see if we can grow and analyze the function of immune cells from osteosarcoma tumors.
 We are hopeful that in the future, because of this work, there may be an option to develop a new treatment for osteosarcoma.

 • This is the very first step and we need GREYT help to get started!
-For more information, use this LINK to the owner’s informational document or see below.
+For more information, see the owner’s informational document below.

 As a VETERINARIAN, what am I being asked to do?